ultra-devs/USA-Postal-Services/readme.md

 ## Design/Implementation Consideration

-- Impletation is mostly Follow SOLID Design Principles.
+- Impletation  is based on SOLID Design Principles.
 - H2 is used as backend database for persisting the zip data feed.
 - Swagger is used for API documentation as well as  API DEV test Tool.
-- Filter Based Customized Logging for transactionId and other log enhancement info.
+- Filter Based Customized Logging for transactionId and other log appender info.
 - Custom Exception Handling is Added for Data Layer i.e `ApiDataNotFoundException`
 - Token based Security has been implemented  for  securing end points.
-User/pass(admin/admin , token expires in 5 mins configurable) (optional/configurable)
+User/pass(admin/admin , token expires in 5 mins configurable)
 - Unit Testing - Added minimum coverage for controllers/services
-- Dozer is used for API response projection to avoid boiler plate model mapping.
+- Dozer is used for API response projection to avoid boiler plate model mapping as well as having a configuration based response projection.
 - Implementation Time : 10 Hours